 - Create Landing Pages for Black Friday and Cyber Monday Offers

 - Coordinate SEO with Your Other Marketing Efforts

 Assess Your Site’s Current Load Times and Performance

-- Broken URLs
+- Broken URLs and in-content links

 - Duplicate content

 - Unsecured pages and page resources (no SSL certificate)

 Also, look for other shortcomings in user experience.
 For more on how to improve performance, check out our guide on Google Core Web Vitals.

 You don’t have to be an SEO-pro to figure out where targeted re-optimization can make the biggest impact on site performance.
 You just need to use the right tools: